Fontaine (band): Tomorrow (2024)

-Now led by Vince's daughter, Gabrielle Fontaine, the group continues to write and perform music in the spirit of reconciliation.
-Their newest album Tomorrow was released on National Indigenous Peoples Day 2024.
+Following Vinces passing in 2022, the group released a new album Tomorrow on National Indigenous Peoples Day 2024.
 The album features guest artists Julian Taylor, Kelly Bado, and Goody Grace.
-The album finished with "Sunrise Song", one of the last songs ever written by Vince Fontaine.
+The album finished with "Sunrise Song", one of the last songs written by Vince Fontaine.
+The album received a nomination for Indigenous Songwriter of the Year at the Canadian Folk Music Awards.
+And nominations for Best Pop, Best Americana, and Best Music Video with the Native American Music Awards, winning Best Americana Recording for Good People (feat.
+Julian Taylor and Kelly Bado).